Promises for Victory Over Depression

 Depression is a state of mind that affect millions of people.
 But Christians have hope in the healing power of the Lord.
-The following are some Bible promises to claim victory over depression:
+The following are some Bible promises for Christians to claim victory over depression:

 “You have turned for me my mourning into dancing: you have put off my sackcloth, and girded me with gladness” (Psalm 30:11).